ArenRedd/arenredd.github.io/_posts/2025-05-23-building-arenredd-github-io-with-chirpy-on-kali-linux.md

 ---
-title: "How I Built arenredd.github.io: A Developer Blog with Chirpy on Kali Linux"
+title: "How I Built arenredd.github.io: A Developer Blog with Chirpy on kali-linux"
 date: 2025-05-23 23:50:00 +0530
-categories: [Dev Journal, Web Projects, Blog Setup]
+categories: [dev-journal, web-projects, Blog Setup]
 tags: [chirpy, jekyll, github-pages, kali-linux, gulp, ruby, web-dev, troubleshooting]
 pin: true
 comments: true
 permalink: /posts/building-github-blog-on-kali/
 ---
-# **Building My GitHub Blog with Chirpy: A Rollercoaster of Errors & Fixes**
+# **Building My github Blog with Chirpy: A Rollercoaster of Errors & Fixes**

-When I decided to set up my personal blog using the **Chirpy Jekyll theme**, I expected a smooth, well-documented process.
-Instead, I found myself wrestling with dependency conflicts, cryptic errors, and deployment quirks—especially since I was working on **Kali Linux**, which isn’t the most common choice for Jekyll development.
+When I decided to set up my personal blog using the **Chirpy jekyll theme**, I expected a smooth, well-documented process.
+Instead, I found myself wrestling with dependency conflicts, cryptic errors, and deployment quirks—especially since I was working on **kali-linux**, which isn’t the most common choice for jekyll development.

 This post isn’t just another "how to set up a blog in 5 minutes" tutorial.
 Instead, it’s a **real-world troubleshooting log**—documenting the issues I faced and how I fixed them.
 If you're running into similar problems, hopefully, this saves you some headaches.